-It is more clear then ever that I have a passion for writing, yoga, helping others and advocating for children and youth.
+It is more clear then ever that I have a passion for writing, yoga, and helping others.
 I am a creative introvert who craves learning and growth, and sharing life with my community (which now includes this online community!).
+I am going to use this blog as an opportunity to share more about how yoga helped me, because yoga is more then just stretching.

 THE EIGHT-FOLD PATH OF YOGA

 The next series of blogs are going to be based on these eight limbs of yoga, where I will go into detail for each topic.
-For now here is the overview (and don’t let the sanskrit scare you, I will explain it all later 😉 ).
+For now here is the overview (and don’t let the Sanskrit scare you, I will explain it all later 😉 ).

 - Asana: The physical stretches/postures we practice often called ‘yoga’.